hmcts/prl-e2e-tests/e2e/tests/citizen/createCase/C100/TestCoverage.md

 1. Screening sections
     - yes/no for court permission and legal respresentatove
       - both set to true for this journey
-    - `c100LegalRepresentation: true`
+    - `c100LegalRepresentation: false`
-    - `c100CourtPermissionNeeded: true`
+    - `c100CourtPermissionNeeded: false`
 2. MIAM
     - First boolean yes/no, are children involved in any proceedings
       - if yes: skip section